pshinoj/learn-terraform/README.md

 Training project for teaching terraform

 # Terraform: From Zero to Hero
 This training session is going to give you an overview about Terraform features and how you can build your Infrastructure as Code.
+The project is going to cover samples for the following targets:
+- Understanding basic functionalities of Terraform
+- How to create a docker image and run as a container?
+- How to deploy your application in Cloud Foundry?
+- How to use terraform HSP provider to create IAM resources?
+- How to deploy your application in Kubernetes cloud native environment?

 # Prerequisites
 If you want to try out along with me during training, please make sure you install the following tools before the session: